-This recipe also calls for cherry tomatoes.
-According to the Monash app, cherry tomatoes are low FODMAP in servings of 5 cherries (75 g) per sitting.
-Servings of 16 cherries (220 g) are high in the FODMAP fructan.
+We'll also be using roma tomatoes.
+According to the Monash app, roma tomatoes are low FODMAP in servings of 1 tomato (75 g) per sitting.
+Servings of 1 + 1/3 tomatoes (250 g) are high in the FODMAP fructan.

-We’ll be using 2 tomatoes which works out to 38 g per sitting.
+We'll be using 2 tomatoes which works out to 38 g per sitting.
 This is well within Monash's new recommended range.

 We'll also be using cucumber.
 According to Monash University, cucumber doesn't contain any FODMAPs.
 So you can add as much as you'd like without adding to your FODMAP load.

 Next up, cheddar cheese.
 Monash has determined cheddar cheese only has trace amounts of lactose.
 So a standard serving won't contribute anything to your FODMAP load.

 Heads up!
 While cheddar cheese is low in FODMAP, it's very high in fat.
 Since fat is a general gut irritant, it does trigger symptoms in some people.
 So don't go crazy!

 We'll also be using avocado.
 According to the Monash app, avocado is low FODMAP in servings of 1/8 of an avocado (30 g).
 Servings of 1/4 of an avocado (45 g) or more are high in the FODMAP sorbitol.

 This recipe uses 1/2 an avocado total.
 This works out to 30 g of avocado per serving, which is within Monash's recommended range.